The National Interest Names Main Threats to Russian Ka-52 Attack Helicopter

-Military Expert Weichert: Thanks to the coaxial rotor system, the "Alligator" is highly maneuverable
+Military expert Weichert: Thanks to the coaxial rotor system, the "Alligator" is highly maneuverable

 Unlike its predecessor, the Ka-50, the Ka-52 "Alligator" is a two-seater, which reduces the load on the pilot and increases the efficiency of task execution.

-Brandon J. Weichert, Military Expert
+Brandon J. Weichert, military expert

 Thanks to the coaxial rotor system, the Ka-52 features improved maneuverability.
-The pilot can perform the famous "loop-the-loop", "dive", "snake", "hill", transitions from slip to slip, and flat turns.
+The pilot can perform the famous "loop-the-loop", "dive", "snake", "hill", transitions from slip to slip, flat turns.

 The helicopter has dangerous shortcomings: it is vulnerable to Stinger MANPADS and drones.
 However, Ka-52 pilots have adapted by changing tactics.
-They have switched to flying at low altitudes, rising only to launch missiles.
+They switched to flying at low altitudes, rising only to launch missiles.

-Brandon J. Weichert, Military Expert
+Brandon J. Weichert, military expert

 Currently, the Ka-52 uses 30-mm automatic cannons and Igla anti-aircraft missiles against enemy UAVs.